Frequently Asked Questions

 Physical Disabilities: At this time we do not have all terrain wheelchairs, but we are working towards modifying our paths for wheelchair accessibility and/or having all-terrain wheelchairs.

-Allergies: We will provide an allergy form, and if student is dropped off, instructions must be given to Jacob’s Ladder leader for your allergy action plan.
-Food will not be provided at all due to allergy concerns.
+Allergies: We will provide an allergy form, and instructions must be given to Jacob’s Ladder leader for your allergy action plan.
+Food will not be provided due to allergy concerns.

-We will have a first aid kit for minor injuries.
-We will have a leader on site that has first aid/CPR training.
+NOTE: We have a first aid kit for minor injuries.
+We have a leader on site that has first aid/CPR training.

 -